akai-katto/dandere2x/README.md

 *Image: An image of lower resolution ( left ) being brought to a higher resolution using waifu2x (right).
 Source: Wikipedia*

 While waifu2x may take 2-4 seconds on a modern graphics card to produce a higher resolution image, this becomes problematic when upscaling frames in a video, as one second can take multiple minutes to process.
-Considering the number of visual redundancies found in anime, having an algorithm to identify these redundancies and recycling them would prove to be an effective time-reducing step to help upscale images to higher resolutions.
+Considering the number of visual redundancies found in anime, having an algorithm to identify these redundancies and recycling them would prove to be an effective time-reducing step to help upscale videos to higher resolutions.
 Dandere2x does this by applying I-frame and p-frame compression to anime-styled videos.

 ![Image of I-Frame Compression](https://upload.wikimedia.org/wikipedia/commons/thumb/6/64/I_P_and_B_frames.svg/1920px-I_P_and_B_frames.svg.png)